 Figure 6.1. a) March – December Niño-3.4 SST anomaly swath for a 220-yr CCSM4 control simulation with the 10 largest El Niño (red) and La Niña (blue) events. b) Niño-3.4 error evolution for the CCSM4 March error ensemble with the 10 warmest (red) and coldest (blue) biasing members.

-The March – December Niño-3.4 anomaly evolution for each of the 220 control years along with the 10 largest amplitude El Niño/La Niña events highlighted are shown.
+The March – December Niño-3.4 anomaly evolution for each of the 220 control years are shown along with the 10 largest amplitude El Niño/La Niña events highlighted.
 ENSO amplitude is defined from the December Niño-3.4 value.
 For the error ensemble, the Niño-3.4 error evolution, defined as the deviation about the ensemble mean, along with the 10 warmest/coldest biasing members are displayed.

-First, focus on the control Niño-3.4 (i.e., ENSO signal) evolution in Fig. 6.1a.
-In March, the Niño-3.4 anomaly for the strongest 10 impending (i.e., December) El Niño events falls within the range of -0.33 to 0.91°C and 6/10 are positive in sign.
-The range for La Niña is -1.70 to 1.29°C in March, with 5/10 initially negative.
+First, the control Niño-3.4 (i.e., ENSO signal) evolution shown in Fig. 6.1a is explored.
+In March, the Niño-3.4 anomaly for the strongest 10 impending (i.e., December) El Niño events falls within the range of -0.33 to 0.91°C and 60% are positive in sign.
+The range for La Niña is -1.70 to 1.29°C in March, with 50% negative.
 The larger range for La Niña reflects two well-documented aspects of La Niña onset that evidence nonlinear ENSO dynamics in CCSM4 (Deser et al., 2012; Capotondi 2013; DiNezio and Deser, 2014).
 One is that La Niña often occurs after El Niño, thus the decaying El Niño anomalies linger through March prior to La Niña.
 This phase transition is often referred to as the turnabout in recharge oscillator dynamics (Jin, 1997).
-The other is that sometimes “double dip” La Niña events occur, also referred to as 2-yr La Niña in DiNezio and Deser (2014), characterized by cool anomalies that persist for two years instead of one.
+The other is that sometimes “double dip” La Niña events occur, also referred to as 2-yr La Niña in DiNezio and Deser (2014) or resurgent La Niña in Lee et al. (2014a), characterized by cool anomalies that persist for two years instead of one.
 Both El Niño/La Niña show a clear warming/cooling throughout the evolution and end with a plateau of peak amplitude in October – December.
-The range for the final amplitude of El Niño (La Niña) is 1.82 to 3.02°C (-2.32 to -1.48°C), consistent with ENSO amplitude asymmetry found in a multicentury CCSM4 simulation (Deser et al., 2012).
+The range for the final amplitude of the 10 warmest El Niño is 1.82 to 3.02°C and -2.32 to -1.48°C for the 10 coldest La Nina, consistent with ENSO amplitude asymmetry found in a multicentury CCSM4 simulation (Deser et al., 2012).

-Next, focus on the error ensemble in Fig. 6.1b.
-The largest 10 warm/cold biasing members of the error ensemble evolve differently from El Niño/La Niña.
-Since the initial conditions contain no ENSO cycle, the March initial errors are smaller than the ENSO anomalies, ranging from -0.25 to 0.38°C (-0.31 to 0.11°C) for the warm (cold) cases.
-Furthermore, 8/10 warm cases are positive in March, whereas 7/10 of the cold cases are negative, consistent with the fact that none of the initial errors are tied to a previous ENSO event.
-This implies that 15/20 or 75% of the extremes choose their trajectory within the first month (hereafter, month(1)) and indicates that analysis of daily fields is necessary to determine the trigger that excites the rapid growth.
-The remaining 5/20 cases either change sign from the initial trajectory or do not choose a trajectory until months later and are discussed in more detail later on.
+Next, the error ensemble shown in Fig. 6.1b is investigated.
+The largest 10 warm/cold biasing members of the error ensemble evolve differently in many aspects from El Niño/La Niña.
+Since the initial conditions contain no ENSO cycle, the March initial errors are much smaller than the ENSO anomalies, ranging from -0.25 to 0.38°C for the warm case and -0.31 to 0.11°C for the cold case.
+Furthermore, 80% of the warm cases are positive in Marchand 70% of the cold cases are negative.
+This implies that 75% of the extremes choose their trajectory within the first month (hereafter, month(1)) and indicates that analysis of daily fields is necessary to determine the trigger that excites the rapid growth.
+The remaining 25% cases either change sign from the initial trajectory or do not choose a trajectory until months later and are discussed in more detail later on.